IceWizard7/terminal-widgets/docs/configuration_guide.md

 ## 2. Configuration Guide

 ### 2.1 Changing standard colours and configuration
-Edit the `base.yaml` file under `~/.config/twidgets/base.yaml` to change standard colours and configuration.
+Edit the `base.yaml` file in `~/.config/twidgets/base.yaml` to change standard colours and configuration.

 If you let anything blank, it will fall back to the standard configuration. \
 However, you will get warned.